Real-time Multi-view Omnidirectional Depth Estimation for Real Scenarios based on Teacher-Student Learning with Unlabeled Data: Method

+Existing methods achieve omnidirectional depth estimation from multi-view fisheye image inputs through the pipeline that includes feature extraction from input images, construction of omnidirectional matching cost volume, cost aggregation and depth regression.
+Generally, these methods follows the spherical sweeping algorithms proposed by OmniMVS\cite{Omnimvs} to build the omnidirectional cost volume, which projects features from multi-view fisheye images onto a set of hypothetical spheres at different depths.
+Many algorithms apply 3D-CNNs for cost volume aggregation to improve the accuracy.
+However, the extensive projection and interpolation operations and the usage of 3D-CNNs limit the computational efficiency of the algorithm on edge computing platforms.
+Therefore, this paper proposes an improved Combined Spherical Sweeping method and an optimized network architecture to achieve real-time omnidirectional depth estimation on edge computing platforms.

-\subsection{Combined Spherical Sweeping Method}
+\subsubsection{Combined Spherical Sweeping Method}

 Most of MODE algorithms follow the spherical sweeping method proposed by OmniMVS\cite{SweepNet,Omnimvs,Omnimvs_J} to build the matching cost of objects at different depths via image features projection.
-However, this projection process involves large matrix indexing and interpolation, which leads to a significant number of operations and increased runtime on edge computing systems, becoming a bottleneck that hinders real-time algorithm performance.

-Therefore, in this paper, we introduce a Combined Spherical Sweeping method that can significantly reduce the number of indexing and interpolation operations in building matching cost, thereby accelarate the inference speed.
+The feature projection involves numerous complex matrix indexing and interpolation operations, which increases runtime on edge computing systems, becoming a bottleneck that hinders real-time algorithm performance.
+Due to the limited FoV of the camera, each 360$^\circ$ spherical feature map contains some invalid regions.
+Some methods \cite{Omnimvs_J,Jiang2024Romnistereo} have optimized spherical sweeping by improving the feature fusion strategies for areas outside the FoV of each camera.
+As indicated by the gray arrows in Fig .\ref{fig:combined_sweeping}, the features of each input image are individually projected onto 360$^\circ$ spheres, and then stitched to complete spherical features for calculation of matching cost at different depths.
+The improvements in existing methods reduce the negative impact of invalid regions on matching costs but do not effectively decrease the computational burden of projection interpolation in the spherical sweeping process.